mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 ^^^^^^^^^^^^^^^^
 contentionFactor only applies when algorithm is "Indexed".
 It is an error to set contentionFactor when algorithm is not "Indexed".
-If contentionFactor is not supplied, it defaults to a value of 0.

 queryType
 ^^^^^^^^^